CRCHUM-CITADEL/clover/docs/index.rst

    - Reidentification metrics
       + Distance to Closest Record
       + Nearest Neighbor Distance Ratio
+* Metareport to compare several synthetic datasets with respect to the metrics

 See the documentation of each component in :ref:`about` for more details.